icrto/xML/README.md

 ## Metrics

 <p align="justify">
   Defining what a "good" explanation is and how to <b>measure</b> and compare <b>explanations</b> is still an <b>open problem</b> in this research field.
-A valid explanation for a certain person, might not be acceptable or understandable to another person.
-In fact, explanations are context-, audience/user- and domain-dependent, which makes it harder to define quantitative metrics.
+A valid explanation for a certain person, might not be acceptable or understandable to another individual.
+In fact, explanations are context-, audience/user- and domain-dependent, making it difficult to define quantitative metrics.
 </p>

 <p align="justify">
   Montavon et. al proposed a <b>perturbation process to assess explanation quality</b>.
 This process is explained in <a href="https://www.sciencedirect.com/science/article/pii/S1051200417302385">Methods for interpreting and understanding deep neural networks</a> and a representative picture taken from that paper is found below.
 <p>

 <p align="center">